shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-06-transfer.md

-In order to transfer some value to another account, we need to signed a transaction to the **network**. **NEAR** blockchain provide an abstract class to help us, **KeyStore**.
+In order to transfer some value to another account, we need to sign a transaction to the **network**. **NEAR** provides an abstract class to help us with this: **KeyStore**.

-Here you are going to learn how to set your keystore in order to sign your transfer of token.
+Here you are going to learn how to set your keystore in order to sign your transfer of tokens.

 ----------------------------------

 # The challenge

 {% hint style="warning" %}
 In`pages/api/near/transfer.ts`, complete the code of the function.
-They're a lot to fill here.
+There is a lot to fill here, so be careful!
 {% endhint %}

 **Take a few minutes to figure this out.**